Degwy/budgeting/e2e/README.md

 # 1. Introduction
 This is a simple budget management application.
-It tracks inflow and outflow, shows remaining budget, and interesting reports with charts.
+It tracks inflow and outflow, shows the remaining budget, and interesting reports with charts.
 As such, it offers more features than the usual Todo App.
 Budgeting app is a showcase project that demonstrates important decisions in architecture and development of a modern React application.

 # 2. Plan Components